technologiestiftung/giessdenkiez-de-osm-pumpen-harvester/README.md

         run: echo "The file was written to ${{ steps.pumps.outputs.file }}"
 ```

-**Achtung!:** For our case these files get added to the repo again.
-Therefore we need to use two other actions.
+**Achtung!:** For our case these files get pushed to a Supabase storage bucket.
+Therefore we need to use another script action.

-- A source checkout action.
-- A add and commit action.

 See a full example workflow below.